PaulienVa/rugbymatch/presentation/slides.md

 - Exercise 2 : inheritance, interfaces and extension functions

-- Exercise 3 : how to integrate Kotlin with Spring and Hibernate
+- Exercise 3 : how to integrate Kotlin with Spring
 ****